Katona/really-simple-xdm/README.md

 ## Event listeners

 Event listeners here are treated as special callbacks: they can be registered _and_ deregistered.
-For this to work, the server needs some auxilary information to know the function pairs used to register and deregister the event listener.
+For this to work, the server needs some auxiliary information to know the function pairs used to register and deregister the event listener.
 ```javascript
 import { CrossWindowMessagingService, createServer } from 'xdm.js';